The Importance of Environmental Training

 If the world's largest and most influential brands cannot escape environmental scrutiny, your organisation cannot escape it either.

-The benefits that come from enrolling staff in environmental training are multi-faceted.
-They help the worker and the organisation grow in confidence and skill about how operations affect or don't affect the environment.
+The organisational benefits that come from environmental training are multi-faceted.
+They help the worker and the organisation grow in confidence and skill about how their operations affect the environment.
+This knowledge allows for a more self-aware approach that helps the organisation in many ways.

-Compliance with Regulations: There has never been a more turbulent time for environmental regulation.
+There has never been a more turbulent time for environmental regulation.
 Massive manufactured environmental catastrophes are causing environmental watchdogs and regulators to recommend the highest fines on record.
 As we stand, organisations that refuse to comply with environmental regulations are playing with fire.
-By providing environmental, health and safety training, organisations ensure their employees understand and comply with the relevant environmental and safety regulations.
+By providing environmental training, organisations ensure their employees understand and comply with the relevant environmental regulations.
 This reduces the risk of non-compliance penalties, legal issues, and reputational damage.

-Cost Savings: Organisations should consider environmental health and safety training a long-term investment for a few reasons.
-Firstly, organisations that choose to enrol their staff in environmental health and safety training are investing in the longevity of planet Earth.
-Secondly, they are investing in the long-term stature of their organisation (more on this in the following benefit).
-By reducing accidents, injuries, and incidents, organisations can experience significant cost savings.
-This includes lower workers' compensation claims, reduced insurance premiums, decreased equipment damage, and fewer work disruptions caused by accidents or non-compliance issues.
+Organisations should consider environmental training a long-term investment for a few reasons.
+Firstly, organisations that choose to enrol their staff in environmental training are investing in the longevity of planet Earth.
+Secondly, they are investing in the long-term stature of their organisation.
+By reducing their carbon footprint, and use of greenhouse gases, organisations will experience significant cost savings, but using more renewable and cost effective energy means.

-Positive Corporate Image: This benefit has arguably been one of the biggest drivers in the world's largest companies investing in training.
-Committing to environmental health and safety practices can enhance an organisation's internal and external reputation.
-This can attract potential employees who prioritise safety and sustainability and positively influence customers, investors, and other stakeholders who value responsible business practices.
+This benefit has arguably been one of the biggest drivers in the world's largest companies investing in training.
+Committing to environmental practices can enhance an organisation's internal and external reputation.
+This can attract potential employees who prioritise sustainability and positively influence customers, investors, and other stakeholders who value responsible business practices.
 Furthermore, consumers are driven by a new-found environmental morality - they want to associate with brands that demonstrate serious commitments to positive environmental practices.

 IEMA Foundation Certificate in Environmental Management

-- Staff level: Staff transitioning into management or supervisory levels.
+- Staff level: The IEMA Foundation Certificate in Environmental Management is perfect for staff transitioning into management or supervisory levels.
 Also an option for ground-level staff who require environmental understanding.

 - Objective: To establish an introductory overview of operations can impact the environment.

-- Staff level: The course is designed to aid any staff in an organisation.
+- Staff level: The IEMA Pathways to Net Zero course is designed to aid any staff in an organisation.
 The course can be beneficial to specialists or consultants in a sustainability role.

 - Objective: To offer organisations a blueprint for eventual carbon neutrality and improve environmental performance.